CrossyChainsaw/Portfolio/README.md

 [Word Service CI/CD](https://github.com/Epic-Chainsaw-Massacre/Word-Service/actions/workflows/maven.yml)

 ### Continuous Deployment
 I also added Continous Delivery to all of my repositories.
-This means that, after a pull request on the master everything gets deployed on docker.
+This means that, after a pull request on the master everything gets deployed on dockerhub.
+From Docker desktop if I go to remote repositories I can indeed see that the images have been pushed to dockerhub.

 ![image](https://user-images.githubusercontent.com/74303221/173250305-8d6d2b01-faec-4ed3-bb0f-29a94ca0c52b.png)